Tories take control of Peterborough

 The council had previously been under no overall control.

-The Tories held four seats, gained two wards from Labour and one from UKIP, and lost one to Labour and one to the Greens.
+The Tories held four seats, gained two wards from Labour and one from UKIP, and lost one to Labour and one to the Green Party.

 Labour held four wards, lost one to the Lib Dems and gained one from the Liberal Party, which held two wards.
 The independents held one ward.

+"This is not a message against Labour.
+I think we have the policies of hope."

+She said she believed in the Labour leader Jeremy Corbyn: "I would not be part of the Labour Party if I did not believe in his vision.
+I think things will improve for Labour."

-In Cambridge, Labour held on to the council.
+In Cambridge, Labour held onto the council.

-So far 11 wards have declared, with three still to be counted.

-Labour has held on to seven wards and lost one ward to the Lib Dems.
+Labour held nine seats, gained one from the Lib Dems, and lost one to the Lib Dems.

-The Lib Dems have held on to three wards.
+The Lib Dems have held on to three wards and won a seat from UKIP.

+Lib Dem leader Tim Bick said losing Trumpington to Labour was "disappointing" but said he was pleased the Lib Dems ended the night with more seats.

+"This is the first time we've been able to say that for several years now," said Mr Bick.